structr/structr/structr-app/src/main/resources/structr/docs/3-Advanced Topics/9-Structr 6.x Migration Notes.md

 ## Global Schema Methods

-Global schema methods have been simplified.
-The `globalSchemaMethods` namespace no longer exists—functions can now be called directly from the root context.
+Global schema methods have been renamed to _user-defined functions_.
+The `globalSchemaMethods` namespace has been deprecated and should no longer be used - functions can now be called directly from the root context.

 **StructrScript / JavaScript:**
 ```javascript